krkn-chaos/krkn/docs/SLOs_validation.md

-## Alerts
+## SLOs validation

 Pass/fail based on metrics captured from the cluster is important in addition to checking the health status and recovery.
 Kraken supports:

-###  Checking for critical alerts
+###  Checking for critical alerts post chaos
-If enabled, the check runs at the end of each scenario and Kraken exits in case critical alerts are firing to allow user to debug.
+If enabled, the check runs at the end of each scenario ( post chaos ) and Kraken exits in case critical alerts are firing to allow user to debug.
 You can enable it in the config:

 ```
 performance_monitoring:
     check_critical_alerts: False                          # When enabled will check prometheus for critical alerts firing post chaos
 ```

-### Alerting based on the queries defined by the user
+### Validation and alerting based on the queries defined by the user during chaos
 Takes PromQL queries as input and modifies the return code of the run to determine pass/fail.
 It's especially useful in case of automated runs in CI where user won't be able to monitor the system.
 It uses [Kube-burner](https://kube-burner.readthedocs.io/en/latest/) under the hood.
 This feature can be enabled in the [config](https://github.com/redhat-chaos/krkn/blob/main/config/config.yaml) by setting the following:

 ```